NEON-biodiversity/template_repository/L0/README.md

 ## Scripts

-Provide descriptions of the scripts in the `/scripts` folder, including their purpose, inputs, and outputs.
+Provide descriptions of the scripts in the `/L0` folder, including their purpose, inputs, and outputs.
 Specify whether scripts are standalone or designed to be run in sequence.
-If scripts are designed to be run in sequence, we suggest numbering them in order (e.g., `1_cleaning_script.R`, `2_process_data.R`)

 ### `preprocess_data.py`